Associations Incorporation Act 2009 (NSW)

 5.2 Associate Member

 Members who are not members of a recognised golf club and whose handicap, after submission of 3 cards, is to be determined by the Club Handicapper.
-Associate member are not entitled to stand for office, to vote at general meetings of the Club or to represent the Club at external tournaments.
+Associate members are not entitled to stand for office, to vote at general meetings of the Club or to represent the Club at external tournaments.

 5.3 Honorary Member.